TrevMcKendrick/blog/_posts/2014-04-28-My-2nd-Year-in-the-App-Store.md

 (Last year I wrote a post about [the first year]({{ root_url }}/my-first-year-in-the-app-store) but quick summary since you're busy: I made a Spanish Bible app for $500.
 It did $1,500 in revenue the first month and has grown ever since.)

-I tweeted last week asking what people want to hear about, and a big request was numbers.
-(All numbers are after Apple's 30%):
+I tweeted last week asking what people want to hear about and some said they wanted detailed numbers, so here you go.
+All numbers are after Apple's 30%:

 **Best Month – Sales**
 January – $11,358.85